paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 Another prior section 780, Pub.
 L. 93–112, title IV, § 400, Sept.
 26, 1973, 87 Stat.
 385, related to general administrative powers of Secretary under this chapter, prior to repeal by Pub.
 L. 95–602, § 117.

 #### Amendments
+2015—Subsec. (b).
+Pub.
+L. 114–18 amended subsec. (b) generally.
+Prior to amendment, subsec. (b) read as follows:

+“(b)(1) Each member of the National Council shall serve for a term of 3 years.

+“(2)(A) No member of the National Council may serve more than two consecutive full terms beginning on the date of commencement of the first full term on the Council.
+Members may serve after the expiration of their terms until their successors have taken office.

+“(B) As used in this paragraph, the term ‘full term’ means a term of 3 years.

+“(3) Any member appointed to fill a vacancy occurring before the expiration of the term for which such member’s predecessor was appointed shall be appointed only for the remainder of such term.”

 2014—Subsec. (a)(1)(A) to (C).
 Pub.
 L. 113–128, § 451(1)(B), added subpars.
 (A) to (C) and struck out former subpars.
 (A) and (B) which read as follows:

-“(1)(A) There is established within the Federal Government a National Council on Disability (hereinafter in this subchapter referred to as the “National Council”), which shall be composed of fifteen members appointed by the President.
+“(1)(A) There is established within the Federal Government a National Council on Disability (hereinafter in this subchapter referred to as the ‘National Council’), which shall be composed of fifteen members appointed by the President.

 “(B) The President shall select members of the National Council after soliciting recommendations from representatives of—

 “(i) organizations representing a broad range of individuals with disabilities; and

-“(ii) organizations interested in individuals with disabilities.
+“(ii) organizations interested in individuals with disabilities.”

 Former subpar.
 (C) redesignated (D).